aolszowka/VisualStudioSolutionShaker/README.md

 Arguments:

-               <>            Either a Visual Studio Solution (*.sln) or Directory to scan for Visual Studio Solutions
+               <>            A Visual Studio Solution (*.sln) or Scan Directory
       --validate             Indicates if this tool should only be run in validation mode
       --ignore=VALUE         Path to plain text file of regular expression filters of solution files you DO NOT want this tool to operate on
   -?, -h, --help             Show this message and exit
 ```